kelltom/OS-Bot-COLOR/README.md

 ```

 ## Client Settings Uniformity
 Color bots rely on very specific in-game settings.
 Traditionally, users must manually configure their game clients so that they work with their bot scripts.
-This can be a hassle for those who have highly customized Runelite settings.
+This can be a hassle for those who have highly customized RuneLite settings.
 Luckily, OSBC offers numerous client configuration features.

-### Runelite Settings
+### RuneLite Settings
-Configuring Runelite settings is only a few mouse clicks away. **This feature will be replaced by a toggle switch to swap between personal settings and bot settings.**
+Configuring RuneLite settings is only a few mouse clicks away. **This feature will be replaced by a toggle switch to swap between personal settings and bot settings.**

 ![](documentation/media/replace_settings.gif)